pketh/pketh.github.io/_posts/2025-02-03-human-tools-era.md

 The first sentence, or the first brush stroke, is a high anxiety situation.
 Full of potential, full of unknown pain.

-Software has evolved over the last 50 years by continually sanding the friction out of things that used to be rough.
-The fruits of technology should be accessible to everyone after all.

 So to help with the blank slate problem, software tools added Templates. `File → New` turned into `File → New → Do You Want to Make a Portfolio?
 Or a Résumé?`.
 This more recently turned into `File → New → Ask AI to Do It`.
 These features help some people, but also create new problems.

-Used correctly, these tools can generate almost effortless outputs.
+These tools can generate almost effortless outputs.
 They unburden us from the abrasion of creativity and their generic-by-design results keep us cocooned from the risks of standing out.
 No one wants to make ‘ugly’ art, or a ‘bad’ website.
 But struggling and making mistakes is an important part of developing skills and – increasingly important – finding your own voice.

 <figure>
   <img src="/images/2025/human-tools/omw.webp" class="no-shadow" alt="‘omw to get a lil treat’ badge">